Ashford, Surrey: Roads

 Not far north of the station is the A30 dual carriageway, which marks much of Ashford's northern border.
 It follows the old route from London to Devon and Cornwall.
 The alignment of this road is WSW–ENE.

 A straight relief road, roughly WNW–ESE, was built by the Hampton and Staines Turnpike Trust.
 Now the A308, it has become a dual carriageway from Sunbury Cross to the junction with the A30 at Staines.
 This road marks some of the town's southern border.
 Ashford is close to the M25, M3 and A3 roads.

 Buses

-The town is on Hallmark Connections route 555 from Heathrow Airport to Walton-on-Thames, on three Transport for London routes, the 117, 216 and 290, also serving Isleworth, Kingston upon Thames and Twickenham respectively, and more occasional routes, including special school services run other operators.
+The town is on Hallmark Connections route 555 from Heathrow Airport to Walton-on-Thames, on three Transport for London routes, the 117, 216 and 290, also serving Isleworth, Kingston upon Thames and Twickenham respectively, and more occasional routes, including special school services run by other operators.